-Trying to match Lewis' intuition about context-dependence of the similarity ordering, several formal accounts of \emph{cp}-counterfactuals were developed in the literature.
-Most notably, Priest~\cite{priest2008introduction} and Weiss~\cite{weiss2017semantics} developed theories of \cpcounts based on selection-function semantics, while Von Wright \cite{von1963logic,von1972logic} introduced a notion of \emph{ceteris paribus} preferential operator, an approach formalised in \cite{van2009everything}.
-It is worth noticing that the \emph{ceteris paribus} approach is not the only way to deal with the problem described above: \emph{premise semantics}, for instance, allow to establish causal links between the sentences at play in the evaluation of a counterfactual (refer, e.g., to \cite{goodman1947problem,kratzer1981partition,kaufmann2013causal}).

-Our contribution stems from the works of Girard and Triplett, who defined in \cite{DBLP:journals/corr/GirardT16,girard2018prioritised} an analysis of \emph{cp}-counterfactuals within centered preferential models.
-Specifically, they introduce a counterfactual operator $[A,\Gamma]B$, to be understood as Lewis' counterfactual operator $A \discond{} B$ subject to the condition that the truth value of the formulas in $\Gamma$ ought to be kept unchanged when evaluating the counterfactual.
-Intuitively, referring to \eqref{eq:nixon}, the sentence ``no miracle occurs'' would be included in $\Gamma$.
-Then, in \cite{DBLP:journals/corr/GirardT16,girard2018prioritised} formula $[A,\Gamma]B$ is evaluated at a world $x$ by `updating' the preorder relation of a preferential model in three different ways.
-First, only worlds which agree with $x$ on all formulas in $\Gamma$ are considered for the evaluation.
+Our contribution stems from the works of P. Girard and Triplett, who defined in \cite{DBLP:journals/corr/GirardT16,girard2018prioritised} an analysis of \emph{cp}-counterfactuals within centered preferential models.
+They introduce a \emph{cp}-counterfactual $[A,\Gamma]B$, to be understood as Lewis' counterfactual operator $A \discond{} B$ where the truth values of formulas in $\Gamma$ ought to be kept unchanged when evaluating the counterfactual.
+The formula $[A,\Gamma]B$ can be evaluated at a world $x$ by `updating' the preorder relation of preferential models in three different ways.
+In their first proposal, which we call \emph{strict evaluation}, only worlds which agree with $x$ on all formulas in $\Gamma$ are considered for the evaluation.